-WHY IS PORTSMOUTH KNOWN AS POMPEY?
+WHY IS PORTSMOUTH CALLED POMPEY

-However nobody seems to be able to put forward a definitive answer to this question, but we have gathered together various possible explanations of why Portsmouth is called Pompey.
+Nobody seems to be able to put forward a definitive answer to this question, but we have gathered together various possible explanations of why Portsmouth is called Pompey.

 - Legend has it that a snoozing, drunken sailor on shore leave in Portsmouth, interrupted a lecture on the Roman Empire given by naval temperance worker, Dame Agnes Weston founder of the Royal Sailors Rests, 'aggie weston's'.
 When he heard that the emperor Pompey had died, the sailor shouted out 'Poor old Pompey' in a drunken slur, the name was taken up by others at the lecture and moved into common usage.

 - It is said that a group of Portsmouth based sailors, who climbed Pompey's Pillar near Alexandria in Egypt around 1781,

 - Portsmouth has been a port ever since Roman times, the Romans having a military base at nearby Portchester.
 Later when the port started to be developed locals nicknamed it Pompey, likening it to Pompeii which was well known for its Roman ruins.

 - The pomp and ceremony connected with the Royal Navy based at Portsmouth led to the adoption of the nickname, Pompey.

-- Pompey is merely a drunkards slurred pronunciation of Portsmouth Point in Old Portsmouth (where in the past there were many taverns popular
+- Pompey is merely a drunkards slurred pronunciation of Portsmouth Point in Old Portsmouth (where in the past there were many taverns popular with sailors)

 - Ships entering Portsmouth harbour make an entry in the ships log Pom.
 P. as a reference to Portsmouth Point (this being too long).
 Navigational charts also use this abbreviation.

 If you have any alternative explanations as to why Portsmouth is called Pompey, or how this term originated, we would be pleased to hear from you, contact details are shown here.